nathanjbrockway/NetworkPlayground/README.md

 # NetworkPlayground
-A place for me to mess around to neural networks
+A place for me to mess around with neural networks